For more information, please see the link below.

 NO CONTEST - A statement indicating you do not wish to contest the charge; the Judge must find you guilty upon a no contest plea, but the plea cannot be used as evidence against you in a civil suit for damages.

 NOT GUILTY - Indicates you would like to contest the citation.
 You must put this in writing.
-Not Guilty Form (PDF)
+Not Guilty Form (Submit Online)

 *When pleas of Guilty or No Contest are made, a forfeiture (fine) will be assessed against you.
 Before this is done you will be given an opportunity to tell the Village Prosecutor about any mitigating circumstances surrounding the charge.